haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 # Let’s write a Haskell Language Server plugin
+Originally written by Pepe Iborra, maintained by the Haskell community.

-Haskell Language Server is an LSP server for the Haskell programming language.
-It builds on several previous efforts to create a Haskell IDE, you can find many more details on the history and architecture in the [IDE 2020](https://mpickering.github.io/ide/index.html) community page.
+Haskell Language Server (HLS) is an LSP server for the Haskell programming language.
+It builds on several previous efforts to create a Haskell IDE.
+You can find many more details on the history and architecture in the [IDE 2020](https://mpickering.github.io/ide/index.html) community page.

 In this article we are going to cover the creation of an HLS plugin from scratch: a code lens to display explicit import lists.
-Along the way we will learn about HLS, its plugin model, and the relationship with ghcide and LSP.
+Along the way we will learn about HLS, its plugin model, and the relationship with `ghcide` and LSP.

 ## Introduction

 Writing plugins for HLS is a joy.
 Personally, I enjoy the ability to tap into the gigantic bag of goodies that is GHC, as well as the IDE integration thanks to LSP.

-In the last couple of months I have written various HLS (and ghcide) plugins for things like:
+In the last couple of months I have written various HLS (and `ghcide`) plugins for things like:

 1. Suggest imports for variables not in scope,
 2. Remove redundant imports,
-2. Evaluate code in comments (a la doctest),
+2. Evaluate code in comments (à la [doctest](https://docs.python.org/3/library/doctest.html)),
-3. Integrate the retrie refactoring library.
+3. Integrate the [retrie](https://github.com/facebookincubator/retrie) refactoring library.

 These plugins are small but meaningful steps towards a more polished IDE experience, and in writing them I didn't have to worry about performance, UI, distribution, or even think for the most part, since it's always another tool (usually GHC) doing all the heavy lifting.
-The plugins also make these tools much more accessible to all the users of HLS.
+The plugins also make these tools much more accessible to all users of HLS.

 ## The task